 Hearts of Palm Pasta

-One of the most popular gluten-free pasta, beside red lentil, brown rice pasta and pea protein, hearts of palm pasta has made a place on the shelves as well as people’s hearts.
+One of the most popular gluten-free pasta, besides red lentils, brown rice pasta and pea protein, hearts of palm pasta have made a place on the shelves as well as in people’s hearts.

-We have spoken about this- hearts of palm is a blank slate, much like artichokes which gives out a slightly nutty flavor, but is versatile enough to be couped with any sauce- alfredo, arrabiata, pesto, Bolognese- you name it.
+We have spoken about this- hearts of palm is a blank slate, much like artichokes which give out a slightly nutty flavour, but is versatile enough to be coupled with any sauce- alfredo, arrabiata, pesto, Bolognese- you name it.

 This latest non-traditional noodle ingredient has been successful in capturing the fancy of keto enthusiasts with its low carbohydrate content and strong structure.
 Unlike zoodles, hearts of palm pasta can hold for longer duration, much like brown rice pasta.
 Brands like Palmini (in the picture) have experimented with this wonder ingredient that has become a keto diet enthusiast’s go-to food.
 Buy it here!